ADC Remains a Recognized Political Party: Understanding the Facts Behind the Controversy

 In moments like this, it is important to separate legal proceedings from legal finality.

-Based on the facts currently available, the ADC remains a recognised political party in Nigeria, and there are several reasons why this position remains valid.
+ADC remains a recognised political party in Nigeria, and there are several reasons why this position remains valid.

 What Happened?